PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and absolute-final occurrence contracts, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late dynamic rank-one Reshape implementation checkpoint

+Only the first very-late dynamic rank-one Unsqueeze/Reshape-shape call now assigns its unchanged result to `_very_late_dynamic_rank1_reshape_stats`.
+The fallback and absolute-final calls remain expressions targeting `fallback_ir` and `model_ir`, respectively.

+The raw counter is complete because it covers both operator/tensor insertion and metadata-only rewrites and the owner performs no pruning.
+The result remains observation-only before the unchanged static-shape reconciliation.
+The occurrence contract compares the two remaining expression targets without depending on unspecified `ast.walk()` traversal order.

+Focused dynamic-Reshape, very-late, absolute-final, and architecture coverage is `51 passed, 250 deselected`.
+The expanded sequential gate is `1334 passed in 30.38s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following direct `_reconcile_static_tensor_shapes(model_ir)` occurrence.
+Distinguish it from the many conditional and convergence-owned reconciliations, confirm its result schema and mutation completeness, and characterize only this very-late boundary.
+Commit and push only; do not create or update a pull request.